To the House of Freaks

 - The Glades: The "Gibtown" episode is set in the Real Life Gibsonton, a community populated by the descendants of retired freaks.

-- American Horror Story: Freak Show: The fourth season of the series which follows one of the last remaining freak shows in the US and how they struggle to survive from internal conflicts within their family aswell as outside forces that threaten their safety.
-The freaks themselves, portrayed by both the series regulars and real life people of disability, have their own level of character depth and are quite friendly so long as you don't cross them or their fellow freaks.
+- American Horror Story: Freak Show, the fourth season of the American Horror Story franchise, follows one of the last remaining freak shows in The United States and how they struggle to survive internal conflicts within their family as well as outside forces that threaten their safety.
+The freaks themselves, portrayed both by the show's regulars and by people with real disabilities, are quite friendly so long as you don't cross them.

 - Get Smart: In the episode "The Greatest Spy On Earth" Max goes undercover at the Farnum and Daly Circus, which is secretly a KAOS front organization.
 They have a strongman, a knife thrower, a little person, and a half-man/half-woman named Gertude-Gerald (or Gertie-Gerry for short).